Pay attention to the mistakes of others when it comes to midlife health and fitness. There isn’t enough time in life to make them all yourself.

 This is important to understand because it is possible to go down the body-conscious road in a way that is not in alignment with optimal health.

 A health-conscious journey always prioritizes health and relies in large part on the feedback our body provides us.
 Whereas a body-conscious path may become more like being a slave to a certain look regardless of biofeedback from our body.

-A particular look, say one popularized in the media, may or may not be healthy for the person who owns it.
+A particular look, say one popularized in the media, may or may not be healthy.

 And it may or may not be healthy for those that try to copy it.